-A series of 1 h progressive vector diagrams of projected cumulative flow were computed from ADCP data (Storlazzi et al, 2006) collected during each end member condition period.
+A series of 1-h progressive vector diagrams of projected cumulative flow were computed from ADCP data (Storlazzi et al, 2006) collected during each end member condition period.
 Progressive vectors are calculated assuming spatial homogeneity of the flow, causing them to move onshore in some instances.
-The progressive vectors from ADCP data mainly illustrate how variable the flow velocity is at a fixed point over time: a progressive vecotr moving in a straight line indicates flow direction at the instrument does not change over time.
-The progressive vectors for AS1 and AS2 show little variation in flow direction, indicating the flow velocity is consistent (Figure 8).
-The progressive vectors for AS3 are much more erratic, and travel relatively shorter distances due to the lower flow speeds observed over the northern reef.

-The drifter tracks, compared to the progressive vectors, show the spatial heterogeneity of the flow pattern as the water flows over the reef flat, turns parallel to shore and into the deep channel (Figure 8).
-Under tidal forcing the drifter tracks over the northern reef are highly erratic, but travel longer distances than under strong onshore winds (Figure 8b).
+The progressive vectors for AS1 and AS2 show little variation in flow direction, indicating the flow velocity was relatively consistent (Figure 8).
+The progressive vectors for AS3 are much more erratic, and travel relatively shorter distances due to the lower flow speeds and more variable flow directions observed over the northern reef.
+Compared to the progressive vectors, the drifter tracks show the spatial heterogeneity of the flow pattern as the water flows over the reef flat, turns parallel to shore and into the ‘awa channel (Figure 8).
+Under tidal forcing, the drifter tracks over the northern reef are highly erratic, but travel longer distances than under strong onshore winds (Figure 8b).
 This indicates that under tidal forcing water movement is variable over the reef but strong winds push water into the northwest corner of the embayment, piling up water over the northern reef and increasing residence time.
 Drifter tracks crossing the reef crest are observed over the southern reef under tidal forcing, in the absence of breaking waves that would strongly force water flow across the reef, preventing seaward flow.
 Under strong wave conditions (Figure 8e), a more coherent, clockwise flow pattern is observed over both the northern and southern reef as large breaking waves force large amounts of water onto the reef flat, driving flow quickly across the southern reef flat and into the main channel.
 Despite waves breaking on the the northern reef crest, it appears the flow across the southern reef and into the main channel influences an overall eastward flow over the northern reef and out the main channel (Figure 8e).

 Empirical Orthogonal Functions (EOF)